AtlasOfLivingAustralia/atlas-index/taxon-descriptions/README.md

 3. Remove the `vicflora-tmp.json` file if there is a need to re-download data.
 It is found in the configured `wikipediaTmp` directory.
 4. If the fetch fails, re-running it will continue on from the progress already made in the `vicflora-tmp.json` file.

 Get the accepted names.
-TODO: use V1 or V2 API service instead of using a SOLR tunnel
+TODO: use V1 or V2 API service instead of using a SOLR tunnel to the old bie-index SOLR.
 1. download from tunneled SOLR to `/data/accepted.csv`, or as specified in `config.json`
 ```shell
    curl "http://localhost:8984/solr/bie/select?fl=guid,scientificName,genus_s,family_s,order_s,class_s,phylum_s,kingdom_s&fq=-acceptedConceptID:*&indent=on&q=idxtype:TAXON&rows=400000&wt=csv" > /data/accepted.csv